Dry Eye Center of Excellence

 We realize that this is a chronic condition and has seriously affected the wellbeing of many people.
-There may not be a cure for dry eye disease but it can be managed and controlled.
-Our team is constantly searching for new treatment options to add to our center.
+There may not be a cure for dry eye disease but it can be managed and controlled with dry eye treatment.
+Our team is constantly searching for new treatment dry eye treatment options to add to our center.
 Our mission is to improve the lives of our patients, help restore their quality of life and preserve their vision.

-During your exam we take time to discuss the causes of dry eyes and customize a treatment plan for you based on the severity of your condition.
-Some the treatments include:
+During your exam we take time to discuss dry eye causes and customize a dry eye treatment plan for you based on the severity of your condition.
+Some the dry eye treatments include:

 - Eye drops and gels that are preservative free

 - Hot compresses and eyelid cleansers designed for dry eye patients